 As I’ve started to do more research, I’ve seen the designs of cycling jackets change dramatically over the last 5 or so years in one key area: visibility.

-The key improvement has been making cycling jackets far more reflective, which is why I recommend the Proviz Men’s Nightrider waterproof cycling jacket for bike commuting.
+The key improvement has been making cycling jackets far more reflective, which is why I recommend the Proviz Men’s Nightrider waterproof cycling jacket for bike commuting over on Amazon.
 This jacket offers fantastic visibility in the form of a top half of reflective panels, while also having the fluorescent yellow color for the daylight hours.

 Although the Proviz Reflect 360 waterproof cycling jacket offers almost total reflectivity, many buyers have noted its strange cut and lessened breathability, likely due to the entire covering of reflective material on the jacket.
 It’s certainly a well-made jacket for the safety conscious, but I feel that its tailoring and slightly lower level of comfort compared to the Nightrider jacket makes it a little less appealing to the everyday rider.
 Added to this is the fact that it costs more than the Nightrider jacket, making it more expensive for a potentially worse-fitting item.